 Pumpkin Sourdough Muffins

 It’s cooler weather, and you’re craving something seasonal.
-Enter Pumpkin Sourdough Muffins—a great way to use your extra sourdough starter or sourdough discard.
-These sourdough pumpkin muffins are super soft and tender with a delicious buttery streusel top.
+Enter these pumpkin sourdough muffins.
+They’re super soft and tender with a delicious buttery streusel top.

 The sourdough starter discard isn’t used for the leavening process in these muffins.
 Instead, they use baking powder and baking soda for the rise.
 The leftover sourdough discard gives these muffins a delicious flavor, and the acid in the discard creates a tender muffin with a fluffy texture.
 Perfect if you have a lot of discard!